|

 sculpture.

-- Heligan -the Lost Gardens of Heligan
+- Heligan -the Lost Gardens of Heligan -Tim Smit's

--Tim Smit's award winning restoration in Cornwall.
+award winning restoration in Cornwall.

-- Museum of Garden History -based in London, this small
+- Museum of Garden History -based in London, this small museum includes the

-- National Botanic Garden of Wales -set in the former 18th century
+- National Botanic Garden of Wales -set in the former 18th century regency

 park of Middleton Hall in Carmarthenshire, the Garden of Wales